-Hosted by the UC Davis John Muir Institute of the Environment and World Food Center, this conference will be held on Monday, November 4 and is supported by a grant from the USDA's National Institute of Food and Agriculture.
-There is no cost to attend.
+Hosted by the UC Davis John Muir Institute of the Environment and World Food Center, this conference was held on Monday, November 4 and was supported by a grant from the USDA's National Institute of Food and Agriculture.

 #DavisDialogues | @UCDavisWFC | @UCDavisJMIE